iainctduncan/papers/source/features_usage.rst

 ^^^^^^^^^^^^^^^
 When the s4m object is created in a Max patch, it will initialize itself by loading the bootstrap file, **s4m.scm**.
 This file contains Scheme code on which the documented s4m functionality depends, and also loads several other Scheme dependencies.
-This boostrap file is available for inspection and alteration by the user, and it is expected that advanced users will alter their bootstrap file, allowing them to automatically load additional files that they would like to have available automatically.
+This bootstrap file is available for inspection and alteration by the user, and it is expected that advanced users will alter their bootstrap file, allowing them to automatically load additional files that they would like to have available automatically.

 By default, the bootstrap file additionally loads the file **s74.scm**, which contains Scheme definitions that are not specific to Max.